Getting your Minnesota property and casualty license is the first step toward becoming a P&C insurance agent in Minnesota.

 How long does it take to process a property and casualty insurance license application in Minnesota?

-This process typically takes 10 business days from the date you submit your application.
+It will take up to ten business days for you to become an insurance agent from the date you submit your application.

 Can I get a temporary property and casualty insurance agent license in Minnesota?